callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 The AD2CP has a 16GB memory card

-The AD2CP does not have
+The AD2CP does not have:

 - a vertical beam
 - bottom tracking